puppybits/Offline.js/README.md

 * Drop-in replacement for App Cache.
 * Uses local storage to cache items.
 * When the app is offline the library will replace all dom elements to inlined elements.
-* Supports inlining: scripts, css files, html templates and images(via datauris)
+* Supports inlining: scripts, css files and images(via datauris)
 * This library is focused for single page web apps.

 ## Base API
 * `Offline.prime()`.
 Once the DOM has all the resource nodes appended, call Offline.prime().
 Prime will scrap the document for all resources, download all items in a background Worker thread (if available) and save in the local storage.
-* Coming soon!
-A method to replace all resources in the DOM with inline versions saved in the local storage.
+* `Offline.activate()`.
+After all the resources have been cached via prime, calling activate will replace elements with inline data from the local storage.

 ## Roadmap